z669016/adventofcode-2020/README.md

 adjusted to the Least Common Multiple of the current step size, and the newly found bus-id.
 This increased step size each time I found a next match, and the algorithm was blazingly fast.
 Beware, don't update the step sie immediately, for you might jump over the next valid value.

+## Day 14
+Created a simple '''Instruction''' class and a '''Compiler''' to translate the puzzle imput into instructions.
+The instructions operate on a '''Memory''' interface.
+A '''MemoryDecoder''' implements the '''Memory''' interface, and uses a '''HashMap<Long,Long>''' as storage for the values (I started with an array, but that didn't work for part2).
+The '''Memory.set(long offset, long value)''' takes care of the masking of the values using simple bit operations before storing them.
+For part 2, I implemented a '''MemoryDecoderV2''' with a set implementation that first creates a '''List<Long>''' of addresses to be changed, after which it stores the provided value at all addresses in the list.